foxmask/django-th/docs/trello.rst

 * Select "Trello",
 * Set the Status to "Enabled"
-* Check Auth Required: this will permit to redirect to the user (or you) to Trello to ask to confirm the access to his/your Trello account
+* Check Auth Required: this will permit to redirect the user (or you) to Trello website to confirm the access of the Trello account
 * Fill a description